Nutrients & Vitamins For Hair Growth: A beginner's Guide

 Foods rich in Iron: Dark leafy greens and legumes like lentils, tofu and beans are rich in iron.

 If you’re a haircare buff then this may come as no surprise.
 Biotin is famously known for making your hair stronger, so how does it work exactly?

 Well, biotin stimulates keratin production in hair and increases the rate of follicle growth.
 Since biotin doesn’t get stored in the body, you need to get your daily dose of biotin from foods and biotin vitamins.

-Foods rich in biotin: The best natural sources of biotin are eggs, fish, seeds, and nuts but if you’re looking for an easier way to include this nutrient in your diet, you can try Nyumi Happy Hair Gummies.
+Foods rich in biotin: The best natural sources of biotin are eggs, fish, seeds, and nuts but if you’re looking for an easier way to include this nutrient in your diet, you can try Nyumi Biotin Hair Gummies.
 These vitamins for hair growth gummies are rich in biotin, amla extracts, and more to help reduce hair fall, delay premature greying and reduce hair breakage.

 Zinc is a trace element which means the body cannot naturally synthesize it and needs to be supplied through foods and supplements.
 When it comes to hair, zinc deficiency can hinder tissue growth, repair, and development.
 When your body gets the required amount of zinc, it helps keep the oil glands around the follicles working properly.

 Foods rich in zinc: Beans, nuts, whole grains and dairy products are great for those who have less zinc.